Battle of Al Busayyah: Battle

 The rest of Task Force 4-70 Armor (the "Black Lions", commanded by Lieutenant Colonel William C. Feyk), advanced on the right flank.
 As they moved into their attack by fire position, TF 4-70 reported two BRDMs and several surrendering Iraqi soldiers.
 They did not engage the vehicles because the location of Task Force 6/6 Infantry to their right was not confirmed.
 Continuing their advance, they encountered and destroyed an abandoned T-55 at close range.
 Delayed by what appeared to be a minefield, the Bradleys struggled to catch up with the task force as they bypassed the obstacle to the left.
 Clearing the town to the north, Black Lions linked up with the rest of the force and reestablished contact with Fox on the right.

 Charlie and Delta Companies, commanded by Captain James Goldberg and Captain Patrick Vess, moved forward, side by side.
-Both company commanders were told to look for five T55's.
+Both company commanders were told to look for five T-55's.
 They found the tanks at only 300 metres, as the T-55's were rising from their hide positions to engage Goldberg's and Vess' tanks.
 C and D companies opened fire.
 All of the T-55's were destroyed.

-As the task force swept through the objective, brigade ordered the battalion to expeditiously move north in order to clear a kill box for an incoming MLRS artillery strike on the town.
+As the task force swept through the objective, brigade ordered the battalion to expeditiously move north in order to clear a kill box for an incoming M270 MLRS artillery strike on the town.
 Persistent resistance against 6-6 from within the town had prompted the artillery barrage.
 The main body was able to move quickly, but trail elements handling prisoners of war delayed the fire mission.
 At 08:50am the box was clear, and the artillery mission was executed.
 At this point the Iron Brigade continued to push northeast.

 During the battle of Al Busayyah, 2-70 Armor captured 16 enemy soldiers and destroyed numerous vehicles to include 7 tanks, 2 BRDMs, 1 BMP, and 25 wheeled vehicles.
 4-70 Armor destroyed five tanks and numerous other Iraqi Army vehicles.